AngryMaciek/hypercomplex/paper.md

 # State of the field

-When it comes to a general hypercomplex framework the well-known _boost C++_ libraries deserve the most notable mention here [@boost].
+When it comes to a general hypercomplex framework, the well-known _boost C++_ libraries deserve the most notable mention here [@boost].
 Unfortunately their scope is limited as they only implement classes for quaterions and octonions (however, as an upside, all the operations are well optimised).
 Moreover, these libraries do not support operations on MPFR types natively.
-It may also be worth to mention the existence of smaller projects like [@quaternions] or [@cd], but, unlike our work, they often lack proper test suites, code coverage reports, documentation and are also significantly restricted in functionality which is a major drawback.
+It may also be worth mentioning the existence of smaller projects like [@quaternions] and [@cd], but, unlike our work, they often lack proper test suites, code coverage reports, and documentation, and are also significantly restricted in functionality, which is a major drawback.

-However, (most importantly) to our best knowledge there is currently no high-quality open-source library which natively supports cryptosystems based on truncated polynomial rings.
+However, (most importantly) to our best knowledge, there is currently no high-quality open-source library that natively supports cryptosystems based on truncated polynomial rings.
-Previous research described distinct versions of NTRU [@NTRU], among others: 4-dimensional QTRU [@QTRU], 8-dimensional OTRU [@OTRU]; and a proposed 16-dimenisional STRU [@STRU], correctness of which has not yet been verified.
+Previous research described distinct versions of NTRU [@NTRU], among others: 4-dimensional QTRU [@QTRU], 8-dimensional OTRU [@OTRU]; and a proposed 16-dimenisional STRU [@STRU], the correctness of which has not yet been verified.
 Despite these efforts, no generalization has been provided yet.
-Our work is a first to present that these procedures are vaild in arbitrarily high-dimensional Cayley-Dickson algebras (provided a careful choice of parameters of the system) and to provide reproducible examples of a successful encryption/decryption procedures.
+Our work is the first to present that these procedures are vaild in arbitrarily high-dimensional Cayley-Dickson algebras (provided a careful choice of parameters of the system) and to provide reproducible examples of a successful encryption/decryption procedures.
 Finally, it has not escaped our notice that the specific polynomial-based hypercomplex multiplication scheme we presented immediately suggests a possible hashing mechanism for string messages.